A Message from the Artistic Director

 Member-at-Large | Herbert Chu

-From L to R: Herbert Chu, Marie-France Menc, Lore Ruschiensky, Elaine Hockley, Jenny Côté, Ann Walsh (Administration) and on-screen, Meagan Milatz.
+From L to R: Herbert Chu, Marie-France Menc, Lore Ruschiensky, Elaine Hockley, Jenny Côté, Ann Walsh, and on-screen, Meagan Milatz.

 LAND ACKNOWLEDGEMENT